jgerz-0/Medusa/docs/RBAC.md

    principal inherits the stored role set.
 2. If the hash only matches revoked credentials, the controller immediately returns `403 Forbidden`.
 Revoked keys never fall back to other mechanisms.
-3. If no database record matches, the controller checks any statically configured bootstrap keys in `Settings.api_keys`.
-4. Finally, bearer tokens are validated as JWTs and mapped to `jwt` credentials stored in the same table.
+3. Finally, bearer tokens are validated as JWTs and mapped to `jwt` credentials stored in the same table.

-This lookup order ensures that operators can revoke keys without redeploying the controller while still supporting static bootstrap credentials for disaster recovery scenarios.
+All API key authentication therefore depends on presence in the `principal_credentials` table.
+Operators should seed baseline service principals using `controller.scripts.seed_principals` and manage the records through migrations or automation pipelines so keys can be revoked centrally without redeploying the controller.

 ## Roles